yochaigal/newschoolrevolution/_posts/2021-12-03-cairn-plans-for-2022.md

 ### "Little Black Books"
 - A set of books for ease of use at the table.
 - Easy to pass around; cheap options to get multiple copies of the player's guide.
-- I actually haven't decided if these should be two books or three!
-I could combine the Warden's Manual with the Explorer's Guide, but not everyone will need the content there...
+- The **Adventure's Guide** would be for at-the-table character creation and rules reference
+- The **Warden's Manual** is more for general advice but would have tools for ease-of-use at the table as well.
+I have considered splitting it up into a third "tables" book that's more table-friendly.

 #### An Adventurer's Guide
 - Game Rules
 - Expanded Player Principles & Advice.
 - Character creation: "Backgrounds" done in the style of _Failed Careers_ from Electric Bastionland.
-- Character creation: Massively expanded random tables (double each?)
+- Character creation: Massively expanded random tables (double each?).
 - Try to make it cheap so 3-4 players can make their PCs at the same time.

 #### The Warden's Manual
 - General Advice for running the game
+- Rewritten rules based around the FAQ
-- Example session
+- Example of play
-- Advice on conversion from OSR modules
 - Optional Rules for expanded domains, common rulings, etc
 - How to make a pointcrawl
 - How to make a dungeon

-#### Explorer's Compendium
-- General worldbuilding advice
+- Worldbuilding advice
 - Setting generation tables
+- Advice on conversion from OSR modules
+- A Bestiary
+- A Reliquary
+- MOAR SPELLS FOR THE SPELL GOD

-- Example adventure
+#### Example adventure
+- A basic starting adventure/hexcrawl/dungeon for new players
-- Bestiary
+- An original Setting
-- Relics & Spells
+- A "teaching" dungeon with commentary

 ### Third party
 - Zines